Technical Assistance and Consultation

 Our community development specialists will work with your community to:

 - Align services with community needs and resources

-- Ally your community with other tribal communities
+- Ally your community with other tribal communities and service providers

 - Grow cross-system relationships